October 29th

 Commentary:

-What is inherent can for no reason stay hidden, nor can it be changed!
-Can any amount of washing or drying in the sun wash away the innate fragrance of musk?
+What is inherent cannot stay hidden, nor can it be changed for any reason!
+Can any amount of washing or drying strip away the innate fragrance of musk?
 Can any amount of coaxing make a nightingale sing less sweetly?
-Can any amount of bleaching strip away the colors from the feathers of a peacock?
+Can any amount of bleaching peel the colors from the feathers of a peacock?

-Inherent attribute of an object is ingrained in its very existence!
+The inherent attributes of an object are ingrained in its very existence!
 That is true for the nature of people as well.
 The intrinsic nature of a person cannot be masked for very long.
 It shall surface one day or the other.
 Whether it is a person's good attributes or evil ones, they can't lay low forever.

-The moral here - intrinsic characteristics don't have to be advertised.
+The moral is—intrinsic characteristics need not be advertised.
+True beauty is inherent and comes from character and strength.
 They will shine on their own.
 Nothing or nobody can dilute them!
 Have faith in your innate strength and keep going!

 pada vigrahaH: